TITLE Administrative Specialist III

 Education/Experience: A high school diploma or the equivalent and four years of administrative support or secretarial experience or an equivalent combination of education and experience is required.
 Experience in maintaining, monitoring, and reconciling financial records and accounts is preferred.

-Skills: Keyboarding skills with speeds of at least 50 wpm are required.
+Skills: Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
 Must have a working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department.
 Must know how to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain moderately complex filing systems and records, and make mathematical calculations.
-Effective oral and written communication skills are required.
+Effective verbal and written communication skills are required.
 Must be able to train, assign work, and review the work of full- and part-time employees and student workers.
 Must have the ability to maintain financial records and accounts and prepare financial reports.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Skills related to the job responsibilities of the particular position are preferred.

 1. Administers programs or complex processes by having an in-depth understanding of the program or process, utilizing knowledge of applicable University, federal, or state regulations affecting the program or process, using advanced computer application skills, coordinating with others as needed to achieve desired outcomes, and providing reliable and authoritative information, reports, and recommendations.